 We all face temptations.
-"No temptation has overtaken you but such as is common to man."
-(1 Corinthians 10:13) The Bible is filled with stories of people being tempted—even Jesus was tempted by Satan (Matthew 4:1-11; Hebrews 4:15).
-Feeling tempted is not a sin.
+We want to be clear that being tempted to sin is not a sin in and of itself.
+The Bible is filled with stories of people being tempted—even Jesus was tempted by Satan (Matthew 4:1-11; Hebrews 4:15).
+We repeat: Feeling tempted is not a sin.
 What we do with that temptation is what determines if we have crossed the line.

 So where do all these feelings come from?
 Keep in mind that God will not tempt you (James 1:13).
 So who is left?
 Only two—Satan and ourselves.

 The enemy is on the prowl, roaming the earth like a hungry lion, and we are his prey (1 Peter 5:8).
 Scary as that is, we have the power in Christ to resist him.
 Once you have accepted Christ as your Savior, you are no longer bound to sin.
 You don't have to give in.

 James 1:14 says that temptation originates in our hearts too.
 When we take the tempting thoughts and play them out in our imaginations, we are giving in to the temptation, seeing where it goes and far we can carry it.
 Often, those thoughts end up coming out in our actions as we make choices that fulfill the desires we've pumped up in our minds.